 Q: How long is the Titus 2 Partnership, Inc. Women’s Recovery Program?

-The women who are accepted into the Women's Recovery Program are required to commit to a minimum of six months in the program.
-Beyond completion of the basic discipleship program, students are encouraged to obtain employment and continue in residence in a transitional arrangement with mentoring and accountability for 3-6 months or longer.
+The women who are accepted into the Women's Recovery Program generally expect to stay a minimum of six months in the program to complete all work of their treatment plan.
+Beyond completion of the basic discipleship program, students are encouraged to obtain employment and continue in transitional residence arrangement at Titus 2 or elsewhere with case management and accountability for 6 months or longer.

 Q: What are the requirements for entering into the Women's Recovery Program?

 In order to be accepted into the program a woman must be able to meet the following requirements:

 - Must have a self-acknowledged active addiction, be exiting jail with addiction unaddressed, or have a history of substance abuse or other life-limiting disorder needing to be addressed.

 - Must have a valid drivers’ license, state photo I.D.
 OR a certified birth certificate, social security card, and funds to secure I.D.

 - Must not have extensive medical or legal appointments pending or require frequent regularly scheduled mental health, medical or legal appointments.
 Applicant must be able and ready to focus attention on recovery work immediately and without extensive distractions.